Let’s Talk Sleep Regressions & Sleep Disturbances

-Being aware of all the potential things that cause sleep disturbances (including but not limited to develop leaps) can help you better navigate and handle the changes more smoothly.
+Being aware of all the potential things that cause sleep disturbances (including but not limited to developing leaps) can help you better navigate and handle the changes more smoothly.
 Let’s go over the list – shall we?

-Things that can cause sleep disturbances in babies, toddlers and children:
+Things that can cause sleep disturbances in babies, toddlers, and children:

 - Developmental leaps: learning and discovering new skills and awareness.

 - Most often occurring around 4 months, 8 months, 12 months and 18 months (give or take a month or so).

 - Physical Leaps: learning and mastering a new physical skill, i.e.- rolling, standing, walking, etc.

 - Often coinciding with a mental/ developmental leap, i.e.- learning to roll around the 4 month sleep leap or learning to crawl during the 8 month awareness leap.

 - Teething: breaking a new tooth or molar.